AvtsVivek/IntroToWpf/src/tasks/200255-WpfDiFactoryPattern/ReadMe.md

-# Introduces Factory pattern in wpf.
+# Introduces Factory pattern in wpf in conjunction with Dependency injection

 1. Start from earlier 200240-WpfDi project.
 2. To the UI Project, add a window called ChildForm.